Article written by Michelle Brown

-Every company is at a different stage of the Lean Enterprise journey continuum; at TXM, our Lean consultants see across the whole spectrum, from those just starting to realise there is a better way of doing things on daily basis, to those who have robust production flow and kanban systems.
+Every company is at a different stage of the Lean Enterprise journey continuum and has a need for robust problem solving; at TXM, our Lean consultants see across the whole spectrum, from those just starting to realise there is a better way of doing things on daily basis, to those who have robust production flow and kanban systems.
 A key transition step from “implementing” Lean to it becoming a way of daily manufacturing life is how we build problem solving into everything we do.

 The TXM concern strips provide a forum for everyday highlighting and addressing issues that arise at the production cell level.
 The best training we can offer our operators is the skills to identify problems and come up with possible solutions.
 This helps to embed responsibility to the team for their own issues.